Toggle: English / Spanish

 - Open-angle glaucoma tends to run in families.
 Your risk is higher if you have a parent or grandparent with open-angle glaucoma.
 People of African descent are also at higher risk for this disease.

-Closed-angle glaucoma occurs when the fluid is suddenly blocked and can't flow out of the eye.
+Closed-angle glaucoma occurs when the fluid is suddenly blocked and cannot flow out of the eye.
 This causes a quick, severe rise in eye pressure.

 - Closed-angle glaucoma is an emergency.

-- If you have had acute glaucoma in one eye, you are at risk for it in the second eye.
-Your doctor is likely to treat your second eye to try prevent another attack.
+- If you have had acute glaucoma in 1 eye, you are at risk for it in the second eye.
+Your health care provider is likely to treat your second eye to prevent a first attack in that eye.

 Secondary glaucoma occurs due to a known cause.
 Both open- and closed-angle glaucoma can be secondary when caused by something known.
 Causes include: